ibm-cloud-docs/vpc/file_storage_vpc_manage.md

     "name": "share-renamed1"
   }'
 ```
-{: pre}
+{: codeblock}

-A successful response will look like this:
+A successful response looks like the following example.

 ```json
 {